mrpowersheep/pandabot/README.md

 # pandabot
 PandaBot is a cool moderation feature bot!

+Head over to the botconfig.json and token.json file to put in your settings!

 If you would like to know how to set it up join the support server with the link down below!